Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 This strategy is applied when `.preset_ca` is appended to the file name of an uploaded file.
 For example, `cognigy.preset_ca.pdf`, where `cognigy` is the initial file name, `.preset_ca` is the preset to apply the new chunk strategy, and `.pdf` is the file extension.

-Extracted text is presented in Markdown format in the Chunk editor.
+The extracted text is presented in Markdown format in the Chunk editor.

 ### Formats

+Examples of elements into which text can be transformed during content conversion from source files in DOCX or PDF format.

 #### Headers